Insolita/yii2-adminlte-widgets/README.md

 Either run

 ```
-php composer.phar require --prefer-dist insolita/yii2-adminlte-widgets "~3.1"
+php composer.phar require --prefer-dist insolita/yii2-adminlte-widgets "^3.2"
 ```

 or add

 ```
-"insolita/yii2-adminlte-widgets": "~3.1"
+"insolita/yii2-adminlte-widgets": "^3.2"
 ```

-to the require section of your `composer.json` file.
+to the "require" section of your `composer.json` file.